 - Ignore the problem

-Why Ethics Matter?
+Why do Ethics Matter?

 The simplest reason for ethics is that they identify the difference between right and wrong.
 However, it is also good for business to encourage everyone to follow the work ethic: